 If you don't have a smart phone or are coming from outwith Scotland you can show your printed letter.

 If you're exempt from the vaccine for medical reasons or because you have undertaken a Covid-19 trial, please show your letter, or other proof, stating your exemption on entering the venue.
 Under 18s are automatically exempt from the scheme, but will need to show proof of age.

 We have marked the individual show pages where vaccine passports will be required.

 Please be patient if you have to wait a little longer to enter the building and treat staff with respect when details are requested.
 Any abuse will not be tolerated.

 We recognise that the wearing of masks makes things much harder if you are D/deaf or hard-of-hearing.
 If you experience problems understanding our staff, please let them know and they will do their best to alleviate this.

 As our spaces have changed considerably since our accessibility video and guides for those who are neurodivergent or suffer from anxiety were created, they are now out of date.
 We hope to recreate them and if you are interested in supporting this work, you can donate here.

-If you have any questions or require further information about any of the above, please email email@example.com and we will respond as quickly as possible.
+If you have any questions or require further information about The Queen's Hall's measures email email@example.com and we will respond as quickly as possible.
 Any questions about vaccine passports need to be directed to the helpline above.